 Short Bio

 Vice-Rector for Research and Innovation.
 Associate Professor with Academic Aggregation / University of Saint Joseph, Macau, SAR China.
 Founder of the Laboratory of Applied Neurosciences (LAN/USJ).
+Chief Academic Advisor of the National Research Base of Intelligent Manufacturing Services at Chongqing Technology and Business University, China.
 PostDoctorate and Honorary Research Fellow at the University of Leicester - UK.
 Visiting Associate Professor at the University of the Chinese Academy of Sciences (UCAS) - Shenzhen Institutes of Advanced Technologies (SIAT).
 PhD in Engineering Federal University of Ceará (2010).
-Director of Education of the APECOF - Forensics Computing Specialists Association in Brazil.
 COO at Centrovita Clinic (2015-2016) Academic Director at Aliança Executive Training Center (2014-2017).
 Associate Professor and Software Department Chief at University Gregorio Semedo (UGS), Angola (2016).
 Associate Professor at University Lusiada of Angola (2009-2015).
 Master in Artificial Intelligence UFC (2007).
 Electrical Engineering UFC (1996).
 Has large experience in Project Management, Artificial Intelligence, Bioengineering, and Applied Computer Science, focusing on signal processing.
 RESEARCH AREAS - Neuroscience applied to management (marketing, leadership, performance) - Business Analytics - Big Data Applications - Theory of Constraints - Project management (frameworks, approaches, risk analysis techniques) - Digital Signal Processing - Bioengineering / Computer-Aided Diagnostic Systems - Artificial Intelligence - Deep Learning - Nonlinear analysis and dynamic systems.

 Publications